University of Wisconsin–Madison

 You can take the Badger Bus, Van Galder Bus, Greyhound Bus, Jefferson Lines, or Megabus to go from Madison to Milwaukee, Chicago, Minneapolis, and other destinations.

 Madison B-Cycle is an urban bicycle sharing program that lets you move about Madison to run an errand, grab lunch, or travel from a bus stop to another destination.
-Special rates apply for UW staff and students and with 350 bike in Madison's downtown campus.
+Special rates apply for UW staff and students, with 350 bikes on Madison’s downtown campus.
 It can be an affordable option.
-Your membership allows you unlimited 30 minute rides and means you don't have to worry about maintenance or locks.
+Your membership allows you unlimited 30-minute rides and means you don’t have to worry about maintenance or locks.

 Bus Route Planning Resources

-- Get live arrival estimates to your favorite bus stops.
+• Get live arrival estimates at your favorite bus stops.
 You can also track where your bus is.
-Visit www.cityofmadison.com/metro/apps.

 Public Schools